ibm-cloud-docs/cloud-infrastructure/ha-resiliency-tutorial.md

 {: toc-services="virtual-servers, vpc, loadbalancer-service"}
 {: toc-completion-time="45m"}

-This tutorial walks you through setting up a resilient environment for a n-tier application in an {{site.data.keyword.cloud}} MZR.
+This tutorial walks you through setting up a resilient environment for an n-tier application in an {{site.data.keyword.cloud}} MZR.
 In this tutorial, you create your own VPC in region 1, then create subnets in two different zones of region 1, then you provision the virtual server instances.
 You create two availability zones and virtual server instances in each availability zone for UI, application, and db.

 ## Objectives
 {: #objectives-mzr}